 Skip to main content

-Create a bucket lifecycle management rule
+Create an ONTAP S3 bucket lifecycle management rule

-Contributors netapp-mdavidson netapp-lenida netapp-manini netapp-dbagwell netapp-aherbin
+Contributors netapp-lenida netapp-mdavidson netapp-dbagwell netapp-manini netapp-aherbin

 Beginning with ONTAP 9.13.1, you can create lifecycle management rules to manage object lifecycles in your S3 buckets.
 You can define deletion rules for specific objects in a bucket, and through these rules, expire those bucket objects.
 This enables you to meet retention requirements and manage overall S3 object storage efficiently.